2 Corinthians 7

 2 Corinthians 7 is the seventh chapter of the Second Epistle to the Corinthians in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
+It was written by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
+Verse 1 is often linked with the preceding chapter and may be part of a later interpolation.
+Verses 2 onwards continue from Paul's appeal to the Corinthian church in 2 Corinthians 6:11-13 for his authority to be accepted.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 16 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: